 The Garage Plan Shop offers a variety of blueprint packages and useful supplemental items.
 These items are outlined in detail under the Miscellaneous Information section of our resource page.
 Just review Garage Blueprint Packages and Supplemental Items.

 Your specific needs and the needs of your builder will determine the number of sets of blueprints needed for construction.
 It is a good idea that you have a set of plans for yourself.
 Your builder and subcontractors will need a few sets of plans as well.
 Check with your builder to find out how many will be needed on the jobsite.
 If you are working with a lender, that person may require a set of blueprints for loan approval.
 Also, you should check with your local building department.
 You may need to provide a set of blueprints when you apply for building permits, and the building inspector may need a set to review throughout construction.
 If you plan to build the garage as-is or with very little modification, the five or eight set plan package is usually sufficient, but it is still best to check with all the people mentioned above before ordering.
-If you would like to make substantial modifications to the garage plan, The Garage Plan Shop recommends the reproducible master to make changes by hand or the CAD files to change the blueprints electronically.
+If you would like to make substantial modifications to the garage plan, The Garage Plan Shop recommends the reproducible master to make changes by hand or the PDF or CAD file to change the blueprints electronically.
 You will receive a copyright release letter with each of these garage plan packages giving you legal permission to make changes to the copyrighted garage design and then make the necessary copies of the blueprints required for construction.
-Keep in mind the one set package of plans is stamped "not for construction."
+Keep in mind the one-set package of plans is stamped "not for construction."
 Building with a stamped set of blueprints and/or making copies of stamped or unstamped blueprints without a copyright release from the designer is a violation of copyright laws.

 A one set garage plan package is stamped "not for construction" because it is considered a study set.
 It is intended for you to review the garage plan in more detail before construction begins.
 The single set, or study set, can be used to obtain estimates for labor and materials.
 Once you have reviewed the garage design and decide to move forward with construction, you can upgrade your blueprint package.
 Upgrades must be done within 90 days of the original purchase.
 You simply pay the difference in cost between the one set package and the greater plan package.
 Note: Shipping charges will apply to the upgraded blueprint package.